Mixture of Scope Experts at Test: Generalizing Deeper Graph Neural Networks with Shallow Variants: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) are widely used in network mining applications like social recommendations~\cite{rs-survey}, traffic prediction~\cite{traffic-survey}, and fraud detection~\cite{fraud-survey}.
-The superior performance of GNNs is considered due to homophily on graphs, where similar nodes tend to be connected.
-For example, in node classification tasks, GNNs aggregate homophily information to reduce intra-class distance and increase inter-class distance of node embeddings, thus improving classification.
-However, this assumption of homophily does not always hold.
-Some graphs exhibit \textit{heterophily}, where connected nodes are more likely to be dissimilar.
-When GNNs aggregate heterophilous information, they typically generate similar embeddings for nodes of different classes, resulting in subpar performance.
+Graph neural networks (GNNs) are emerging as powerful tools for graph mining applications, such as social recommendations~\cite{rs-survey}, traffic prediction~\cite{traffic-survey}, and fraud detection~\cite{fraud-survey}.
+GNNs' superior performance is largely attributed to graph \textit{homophily}, where similar nodes tend to be connected.
+However, some graphs exhibit \textit{heterophily}, where connected nodes tend to be dissimilar.
+When aggregating heterophilous information, GNNs tend to generate similar embeddings for nodes of different classes, leading to suboptimal performance.

-To find homophily on graphs where heterophilous dominates, we have to search for neighbors from higher hops, which increases GNN depth.
-Many GNNs use the message-passing framework~\cite{message-passing} that alternates between feature propagation and transformation (e.g., GCN~\cite{gcn}), allowing learnable propagation through long-range dependencies.
-Another type of GNN employs a different backbone that decouples propagation from transformation (e.g., SGC~\cite{sgc}).
-The propagation process can then be precomputed for better training efficiency and scalability.
-Regardless of whether propagation is decoupled in GNNs, the \textit{scope} (i.e., receptive field) size for each node is the same---the entire $L$-hop neighborhood when there are $L$ layers of propagation.
-Consequently, the depth of GNNs is tightly coupled with the nodes' scope.

-On heterophilous graphs, simply increasing the depth to extend the scope presents a new challenge: more heterophilous nodes are included than homophilous.
-Indeed, most real-world graphs exhibit a mix of homophilous and heterophilous patterns~\cite{linkx, global, demystifying}.
-An ideal way to incorporate sufficient homophilous information is to set a \textit{personalized scope}, allowing different nodes to have varying scope sizes.
-Existing methods~\cite{geniepath, gamlp, acmgcn, nw-gnn} typically apply a \textit{soft} personalized scope: within a fixed scope size defined by the GNN depth, the weight for each hop of neighbors is adaptively learned (on a node-dependent basis).
-These methods can improve GNN expressivity and are applicable to both message-passing and decoupled GNNs.
-For example, ACM-GCN \cite{acmgcn} augments the GCN aggregator with an adaptive identity channel to control the scope while GAMLP \cite{gamlp} builds upon SGC by using attention to combine the pre-propagated features with different propagation lengths.